-Sun 20.04.25 Early wake up at 0430 and Breakfast in the hotel before leaving for Keflavík International Airport departure (0800) and flight back to Manchester arriving around 1130.
+Wed 01.04.26 Very early wake up and breakfast in the hotel before leaving for Keflavík International Airport departure (0800) and flight back to Manchester arriving around 1130.
 Coach back to WKGS arriving at school around 1500.

-The cost of this trip will be £1800.
-This trip is 7 days (6 nights) and is longer than that offered by other schools.
+The cost of this 7 day (6 night) trip will be £1990.
+This is longer than similar trips offered by other schools.
+The price has increased by £190 compared to 2025 due to Iceland's growing popularity.
 This amount currently includes:

 - Coach travel from WKGS to Manchester airport and return - Return scheduled flights with Iceland Air the national carrier - Full board accommodation.
-Students will share a double, twin, or triple room equipped with Wi-Fi, satellite TV, - Insurance will be the school's own school journey insurance, used on other international trips arranged by WKGS and supported by the UK government (RPA). - Admission to extra museums on the tour. - Lunch box/packed lunch except on the days travelling to and from Iceland. - All travel and tours (6 in total) including both a swim at Blue Lagoon and an evening swim in a geothermally heated outdoor pool in the capital. - A trip hoodie with logo added.
+Students will share a double, twin, or triple room equipped with Wi-Fi, satellite TV, en-suite bathroom. - Insurance will be the school's own school journey insurance, used on other international trips arranged by WKGS and supported by the UK government (RPA). - Admission to extra museums on the tour. - Lunch box/packed lunch except on the days travelling to and from Iceland. - All travel and tours (6 in total) including both a swim at Blue Lagoon and an evening swim in a geothermally heated outdoor pool in the capital. - A trip hoodie with logo added.